 Brooks Applied Labs analyzed methyl mercury in hair, lead in blood, and arsenic species in urine samples from Maine residents for the Alliance for a Clean and Healthy Maine and their study “Body of Evidence: A Study of Pollution in Maine People“.

-BAL also has a number of studies that have been funded internally with the goal of developing new methods and improving existing methods for the accurate and precise quantification of low-level trace metals in urine, hair, and blood samples.
+BAL also has a number of studies that have been funded both internally and externally with the goal of developing new methods and improving existing methods for the accurate and precise quantification of low-level trace metals in urine, hair, and blood samples.
 BAL had published and/or presented the following work related to the methods that are proposed for metals analysis in hair, urine and blood samples:

 A Comparative Study of Analytical Methods for the Determination of Trace Metals in Blood using ICP-MS